Constructor-io/constructorio-client-android/README.md

 ConstructorIo.userId = "uid"
 ```
 ## 4. Retrieving the client_id and session_id
-If you are retrieving results from your backend servers instead of direclty using our sdk, there are two parameters that you will want to forward along with your request.
+If you are retrieving results from your backend servers instead of direclty using our SDK, there are certain personalization parameters that are needed to be passed along with your requests.
+And those parameters can be accessed from the Constructor instance.

 1. **Client Id**
 This Can be retrieved by calling **getClientId** function on the client sdk instance.